 An overview of the user and group role-based access controls (RBAC)

 ChaosSearch offers strong security controls with built-in interfaces and APIs to manage subaccounts and to define their roles (access) to features and information.
 ChaosSearch also supports single sign on (SSO) integrations with identity providers (IdPs) such as Auth0, Okta, Google, and others to authenticate and authorize user access to the interface, features, and customer data.
 The following topics describe the authentication and authorization methods in ChaosSearch.

 Primary User and Subaccounts

 Each ChaosSearch deployment has a primary user (also called tenant or root account), which is essentially the owner/superuser associated with the ChaosSearch setup and deployment.
-The primary user can perform all the important administration and related tasks for their environment.
-To access ChaosSearch, tenant users browse to the login page, type their email, password, and click Sign In.
+The primary user can perform all the important administration and related tasks for their environment, including user and group management.